stephanieatte/buildkite-monorepo/README.md

 * Reduce overhead associated with duplicating code for microservices.
 * Easily maintain and monitor the code

-## How to use
+## User Manual

 Create Folders and/or Sub folders in the repository to watch, we have app/ and test/ folders in this repository.

 #### Webhooks

 Configure Webhooks in the Github Repository settings for your pipeline to subscribe to Pushes, Deployemnts and Pull Requests events.
 You must be a repository owner or have admin access in the repository to create webhooks.

 #### monorepo-diff-buildkite-plugin
 We would be using the buildkite monorepo-diff plugin, it will assist in triggering pipelines by watching folders in the `monorepo`.

 The user has to explictly state the paths they want to monitor.
-For example if a user specifies app/ as the path and changes are made to app/bin, will not trigger the config because the subfolder was not specified.
+For example if a user specifies 'app/' as the path and changes are made to app/bin, will not trigger the config because the subfolder was not specified.

 <br/>
 When changes are detected in these paths of the monorepo, it will triggers the other pipelines "test-pipeline" and "data-generator"